-As per the guidelines issued by Department of Investment and Public Asset Management (DIPAM), Ministry of Finance, Government of India, on Investor Relations for Listed Central Public Sector Enterprises, the Company has been participating in various Investors Conferences in India and overseas as well in order to communicate with stakeholders, to enhance and strengthen its corporate governance & investor relations and to develop a strong bond with stakeholders.
+As per the guidelines issued by Department of Investment and Public Asset Management (DIPAM), Ministry of Finance, Government of India, on Investor Relations for Listed Central Public Sector Enterprises, the Company has been participating in various investors conferences in India and overseas as well in order to communicate with stakeholders, to enhance and strengthen its corporate governance and investor relations and to develop a strong bond with stakeholders.

 AUDITORS AND AUDITORS REPORT

-M/s Jagdish Chand & Co., Chartered Accountants, was appointed as Statutory Auditors for the financial year 2017-18 by the Comptroller & Auditor General of India (C&AG).
-The notes on financial statement referred in the Auditors Report are self-explanatory and do not call for any further comments.
+M/s Dhawan & Co., Chartered Accountants, was appointed as Statutory Auditors for the FY 2018-19 by the Comptroller and Auditor General of India.
+The notes on standalone financial statement referred in the Auditors Report are selfexplanatory and do not call for any further comments.
 The Auditors Report is attached with financial statements and forms part of this Annual Report.

-The Board has appointed M/s Agarwal S. & Associates, Practicing Company Secretary, to conduct Secretarial Audit for the FY 2017-18.
-The Secretarial Audit Report for the financial year ended 31st March, 2018 is at Annexure-VI.
-The said report does not contain any qualification, reservation and adverse remark.
+The Board has appointed M/s Agarwal S. & Associates, Practicing Company Secretary, to conduct Secretarial Audit for the FY 2018-19.
+The Secretarial Audit Report for the financial year ended March 31, 2019 along with management reply is at Annexure-VI.

-The Company has constituted Audit Committee with the members viz.
+The Company had constituted Audit Committee with the members viz.
 Maj.
-Gen. Tajuddin Moulali Mhaisale, Chairman and Ms Jhanja Tripathy, Mr Rajendra Singh Rana, Mr. Sairam Mocherla as members.
+Gen. Tajuddin Moulali Mhaisale, Chairman, Smt.
+Jhanja Tripathy, Shri Rajendrasinh Rana and Shri Sairam Mocherla as members.
 The recommendations made by the Audit Committee are accepted by the Board.

 NUMBER OF MEETING OF BOARD OF DIRECTORS